zry98/movistar-home-hacks/IGW5000/README.en.md

 Flash a USB drive with your favorite Linux distro.

 Considering the Movistar Home has only 2 GB of RAM, it is highly recommended to only use a [window manager](https://wiki.archlinux.org/title/Window_manager).
 If you want to use a full desktop environment, consider using a lightweight one like _Xfce_.
+It is not recommended to use heavy desktop environments like _GNOME_ or _KDE Plasma_, or the Android-x86.

+It is also important to apply optimizations to improve performance and reduce eMMC wear, see the [Improve performance and reduce eMMC wearing](#improve-performance-and-reduce-emmc-wearing) section.

 Connect a keyboard and the drive to a USB hub and connect it to Movistar Home.
 Power it up while pressing the <kbd>F2</kbd> key, it will boot into the BIOS (UEFI) setup, navigate to the last tab (`Save & Exit`), select your USB drive (should be something like `UEFI: USB, Partition 1`) in the `Boot Override` menu, press <kbd>Enter</kbd> key to boot it.